ComedicChimera/LUX2/doc/static/markdown/manual/types.md

 A string represents a set of chars, whereas a char is merely a single character.
 Notice that both strings and chars can contain special symbols as they are encoded in UTF-8.
 In addition to this, there a number of **escape sequences** that designate certain special characters such as `\n` (newline), `\t` (tab), and `\b` (backspace).

+### Bytes

+A byte represents literal binary data in memory.
+They are a single byte long.
+There are 2 literals that can indicate a byte:
+`hex` and `binary`, however, there is only one byte data type.

+    byte // <- keyword
+    0xF 0b101